vapor/docs/3.0/docs/concepts/async.md

 - the promise & future objects
 - Streams

+This document will focus on the Promises and Futures.
+For information on streams, [read more here](../async/streams.md)

 ## Promise & Future

 Promises and Futures are two strongly related types.
 Every promise has a future.